 Body lotion is also scented and unscented and, depending on the product, made with natural, organic, and synthetic ingredients.
 It also has many benefits, including:

 While body lotion can’t stop the slow, steady grind of aging, it can help your skin regain elasticity that’s gradually lost over the years.
 It can help reduce fine lines and wrinkles to give your skin a more youthful appearance.

 We’re exposed to pollutants and other environmental irritants every day, but emollients found in certain lotions create a barrier that protects the skin.
 Lotion also serves as a protectant in harsh weather conditions, including the skin-challenging effects of winter.

 - Heal the skin

-Dermatologists often prescribe body lotion to prevent skin diseases and to patients already suffering from skin disease.
+Dermatologists often prescribe body lotion to prevent skin diseases and for patients already suffering from skin disease.

 - It reduces inflammation

-Lotion helps reduce inflammation of the skin and often include skin-friendly ingredients such as vitamins.
+Lotion helps reduce inflammation of the skin and often includes skin-friendly ingredients, such as vitamins.

 Creams also tend to feel a bit greasier than lotions because of their high viscosity.

 And that wraps up another review, friends.
 As always, we welcome your feedback.
 Is there a body lotion you prefer?
-Have you used a lotion on this list and what are your thoughts?
+Have you used a lotion on this list?
+What are your thoughts?
 Is there a product we overlooked?
 Let us know!